Skip to main content

 • $795 annual fee is the highest among Chase business cards: This is a significant fixed cost that requires substantial travel spending to justify, making it a poor fit for businesses with modest travel budgets.

-• Top earning rates require booking through Chase Travel: The headline 10x and 5x rates only apply when you book through the Chase Travel portal, not directly with airlines or hotel chains.
+• Top earning rates require booking through Chase Travel: The headline 8x rate only applies when you book through the Chase Travel portal; booking directly with airlines or hotels earns 4x instead.

 • Travel credit delays bonus point earning: The first $300 you spend on travel each year goes toward the Annual Travel Credit rather than earning bonus points, reducing your travel rewards until you clear that threshold.